 Can I reclaim VAT for NordVPN purchases as a business?

 Yes, if your country’s tax rules allow VAT reclaim on digital services and you have a valid VAT number where applicable.
 You’ll need a proper VAT invoice that shows the tax details.
+Forticlient VPN Not Working on Windows 11 Here’s How to Fix It

 How do I read my NordVPN invoice for VAT specifics?

 Check the VAT rate, the tax base, and the tax amount.
 If VAT is included, the invoice may show a single total. if separated, you’ll see base price and VAT amount.
 Also check the billing country.
-How to connect multiple devices nordvpn

 What if I move to a different country during my subscription?